 If you can’t wind down using the automated white noises most machines offer, this is the sleep app for you.
 It allows you to build your own combo of soothing sounds to create a personalized sleep soundtrack.
 Layer and loop 40+ sounds already on the app, or record your own to add to your mix.
 Use it at night for sleep or while working during frazzled moments to help your brain focus.

-Inspired by host Drew Ackerman’s own childhood insomnia and with episodes dating back to 2013, each episode of Sleep with Me will talk you through long, subdued and tangent-filled stories.
+Billed as “bedtime stories to help grown ups fall asleep in the deep, dark night,” this app is all about treating us adults to a tale before bed.
+Inspired by host Drew Ackerman’s own childhood insomnia and with episodes dating back to 2013, each episode of Sleep With Me will talk you through long, subdued and tangent-filled stories.
 His uber-soothing and monotone voice will likely ease you off into dreamland far before the 60+-minute episode wraps up.
 Don’t sweat it if you’re still awake, though.
-There are more than 940 episodes of Sleep with Me in the archives.
+There are more than 940 episodes of Sleep With Me in the archives.

 sleepwithmepodcast.com: available through Apple Podcasts, Spotify and on most major podcast streaming services